jsdelfino/watsonwork-weather/README.md

 watsonwork-weather-app Got Webhook verification challenge
 ```

-### Chatting with the app in a space
+### Using the actions contributed by the app in a space

-You're now ready to chat with the sample app!
+You're now ready to use the actions contributed by the app!

 Go to [Watson Workspace](https://workspace.ibm.com) and create a space
 named **Examples**, then open the **Apps** tab for that space and add the